 'Wintonesque' - Herald Sun

 a small gem of a story - Who Weekly

 If you read only one book this year make sure it's this one - Sunday Times

 Finely crafted literary novel...genuinely moving and full of heart' - The Age

-In 2011, Favel Parrett's career was launched with the critically-acclaimed debut PAST THE SHADOWS.
+In 2011, Favel Parrett's career was launched with the critically-acclaimed debut PAST THE SHALLOWS.
 A heart-breaking novel, it was sold internationally, shortlisted in the prestigious Miles Franklin Award and won the Dobbie Literary Award.
 Favel herself won the ABIA Newcomer of the Year Award in 2012.